 Users can add as many bookmarks as they like to a book in EasyReader.
 Skip straight to any bookmark quickly and add text or audio notes.

 Enjoy reading what you want, how you want

-In this blog, we explored a variety of ways that accessible reading apps help people with print impairments enjoy reading.
+Now you're aware of some of the many ways accessible reading apps help people with print impairments to enjoy reading.

-If you have a print impairment, or if you work with students or support clients who do, take time to explore the library services and accessible reading apps available.
-Open up a world of accessible books from your smartphone, tablet or computer and rediscover the joy of reading.
+If you have a print impairment, or if you work with students or support clients who do, take time to explore the accessible library list and the features and benefits of EasyReader App.
+Open a world of accessible books from your smartphone, tablet or computer, and rediscover the joy of reading.